ShaneByrne0963/python-poker/README.md

 ### Deck

-- The Deck class stores all the cards that have not been taken by any of the existing hands, as well as any wild cards specified by the user.
+- The Deck class stores all the cards that have not been taken by any of the existing hands, as well as any wild cards specified by the user
 A global instance of Deck is created upon starting the program.
 - It also contains methods that relate to its list of cards, such as `get_full` to return a list of a full deck of cards, `shuffle` to randomize the order of it's cards, `get_card` to check if a certain card exists in it and `take_card` to take a card from the deck

+### CardInput

+- The CardInput class stores a single card input by the user when entering their hand.
+It's main purpose is to determine the rank and suit the user most likely meant to type
+- The class is mostly made up of methods.
+The main method is `convert`, which converts the input text into a Card instance from the deck that has the best matching rank and suit.
+- Another method, `find_values`, gets all ranks or suits (depending on what is specified) in the input text.
+This method is a part of `convert`, but is also used to determine the wild cards entered by the user
+- This class uses the global Deck instance to validate if the card entered by the user exists in the deck

 ### Card